Division of Surgical Oncology

-Emory surgical oncologists provide multi-modality evaluation and surgical treatment as part of the Winship Cancer Institute of Emory University, Emory's cross-disciplinary cancer treatment, prevention, and research center and Georgia's only NCI Designated Cancer Center.
-Winship emphasizes applying the latest research as quickly and responsibly as possible to patient care, giving our surgeons the opportunity to offer ground-breaking treatment to their patients due to their involvement in progressive bench and clinical research.
+Our surgical oncologists provide multi-modality evaluation and surgical treatment as members of the Winship Cancer Institute of Emory University, Emory's cross-disciplinary cancer treatment, prevention, and research center and Georgia's first and only National Cancer Institute-designated comprehensive cancer center.

 Dr. Charles Staley has been chief of the Division of Surgical Oncology since 1995.
 He coordinates national efforts for clinical cancer research as a principle investigator for clinical trials for the Eastern Cooperative Oncology Group; as chair of the Vizient UHC Cancer Center Network Steering Committee, which oversees a national network of approximately 125 cancer centers nationally; and as co-principal investigator of the Winship Cancer Institute location of the National Cancer Institute's National Clinical Trials Network.